List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Pepsico Africa, Middle East, South Asia (AMESA)

-PepsiCo's Asia, Middle East and Africa manufactures, markets and sells beverages and snacks to all the countries of Asia, Middles Asia and Africa.
-It also like the other makes products independently and for third party companies.
+PepsiCo's Asia, Middle East, and Africa manufactures, markets, and sells beverages and snacks to all the countries of Asia, the Middle East, and Africa.
+It also likes the other make products independently and for third-party companies.

-Some of the popular PepsiCo subsidiaries under Pepsico Africa, Middle East, South Asia (AMESA) are Lay’s, Kurkure, Chipsy, Red Rock Deli, Doritos, Cheetos, Simba, other Quaker’s products and beverages like Pepsi, Mirinda, Sting, 7UP, Mountain Dew, Aquafina and Tropicana.
-As of 2015, the business in these regions accounted for 10% of PepsiCo's net revenue worldwide.
-PepsiCo AMESA's chief executive officer is Eugene Willemen and is headquartered in Dubai UAE.
+Some of the popular PepsiCo subsidiaries under Pepsico Africa, Middle East, South Asia (AMESA) are Lay’s, Kurkure, Chipsy, Red Rock Deli, Doritos, Cheetos, Simba, other Quaker’s products, and beverages like Pepsi, Mirinda, Sting, 7UP, Mountain Dew, Aquafina, and Tropicana.
+The business in these regions accounted for 10% of PepsiCo's net revenue worldwide.
+PepsiCo AMESA's chief executive officer is Eugene Willemen, and is headquartered in Dubai, UAE.

 Kurkure

-Kurkure is one of the popular products of Pepsi sold in India.
-It is a corn puff snack made up of rice, lentil and corn.
+Kurkure is one of the popular products of Pepsi company sold in India.
+It is a corn puff snack made up of rice, lentils, and corn.
 Kurkure is an Indian brand from PepsiCo India and is known for its snacks, especially in India and Pakistan.

 Sabra Dipping Company

-Sabra is actually an American company that is known for producing food products that are made in the Middle Eastern style, it makes dips like Hummus and guacamole.
-All sabra products are vegetarian.
+Sabra is actually an American company that is known for producing food products that are made in a Middle Eastern style.
+It makes dips like Hummus and guacamole.
+All Sabra products are vegetarian.

 Simba